 (i) Application.
 The provisions of this item apply to installation and use of high-voltage power distribution and utilization equipment which is associated with tunnels and which is portable and/or mobile, such as substations, trailers, cars, mobile shovels, draglines, hoists, drills, dredges, compressors, pumps, conveyors, and underground excavators.

 (ii) Conductors.
-Conductors in tunnels shall be installed in one or more of the following:
+You must install conductors in tunnels in one or more of the following:

 (A) Metal conduit or other metal raceway;